engisalor/sketch-grammar-explorer/README.md

 ## Making API calls

 To get started using example calls, run `sgex.config.examples()` to generate basic input files in `calls/`.
 Then run `sgex.Call()` with a path to an input file.
 Retrieved API data is stored in sqlite databases in `data/`.

+API responses can also be saved directly to `data/raw/` in supported file types (JSON, CSV, XLSX, TXT, XML) using `sgex.CallToFile()`.
+This method has fewer options, like skip detection, and always overwrites existing data (see its docstring).

 ``` python
 import sgex